The PowerMac G5

 Recommended budget: $50-60 for 4 GB of RAM

 As far as I know, there are no CPU upgrade options for Power Mac G5s.
 The possibility of slotting in a faster model’s motherboard into your existing case is theoretically an option, but has anyone done it?
-If you find resources about that, send them my way so I can post them here.

 This great post on MacRumors highlights the available options of video cards for every Power Mac G5.